nviebig/Bayesian-SpatioTemporal-Modeling/README.md

 3. **Land Use Data**: MapBiomas, annual land-use and transitions data (2011–2021).

 ### Key Features
-- 22 million fire spots analyzed over 12 years.
+- 22 million fire spots detected over 12 years across Brazil.
-- Focus on 558 municipalities with detailed meteorological and land-use data.
+- Focus on 558 municipalities in Amazonia with detailed meteorological and land-use data.

 ---